Non-uniformly hyperbolic endomorphisms: Introduction and Results

 \subsection{Existence of robust NUH endomorphisms}

 Any map $f:\Tor\to\Tor$ is homotopic to a linear endomorphism $E$, induced by an integer matrix that we denote by the same letter.
 In this work, we are interested in non-invertible local diffeomorphisms and will therefore only consider the case when $|\det E | \geq 2$.
-Considering the projective action $\Pp E: \Pp \RR \to \Pp \RR$ that induces $E$, we have three possibilities: \begin{itemize} \item $\Pp E=\mathrm{Id}$, or \item there exists a parabolic fix point $p\in \Pp \RR$, that is repelling on one side and attracting on the other, or \item there exist two hyperbolic fix points $p,q\in \Pp \RR$, and the dynamics is of type north pole - south pole. \end{itemize}
+Considering the projective action $\Pp E: \Pp \RR \to \Pp \RR$ that induces $E$, we have three possibilities: \begin{itemize} \item $\Pp E=\mathrm{Id}$, or \item there exists a parabolic fix point $p\in \Pp \RR$, that is repelling on one side and attracting on the other, or \item there exist two hyperbolic fix points $p,q\in \Pp \RR$, and the dynamics is of type north pole - south pole, or \item $\Pp E$ is conjugated to a rotation. \end{itemize}

 Note that the first corresponds to the case when $E$ is an homothety.

 If $f:\Tor\to\Tor$ is of class $\mathcal C^1$ we consider the class of $\mathcal C^1$ smoothly homotopic maps to $f$,

 We denote by $\mathrm{End}_{\mu}^r(\TT)$ the set of $\mathcal C^r$ local diffeomorphisms of $\TT$ preserving the Lebesgue measure $\mu$, that are not invertible.
 For $f\in \mathrm{End}^1_{\mu}(\TT), (x,v)\in T^1\TT$ we define